 - The first time you connect the camera to your computer with the USB cable, an error message may appear on your computer.
-If this happens, disconnect and then reconnect the USB cable. - · Charging continues even if the camera is turned on.

-Windows 8 users: Click "Desktop" and then "Explorer".
+If this happens, disconnect and then reconnect the USB cable. - · Charging continues even if the camera is turned on. - Windows 8.1, Windows 8 users: Click "Desktop" and then "Explorer".
 Windows 7, Windows Vista users: Click "Start" and then "Computer".
-Windows XP users: Click "Start" and then "My Computer".

-7. Double-click "Removable Disk".
+4. Double-click "Removable Disk".